cyberFund/cybernomics/en/README.md

 This is early draft of whether paper, whether a book.
-If you excited about ideas, or interested in cryptocurrency, blockchain, AIN, DAC, PDAPP, consensus tech don't hesitate and [subscribe](http://21xhipster.gitbooks.io/cyberfund/) for updates newsletter.
-You can also [contribute](https://github.com/cyberFund/cyberPaper)!
+If you excited about ideas, or interested in cryptocurrency, blockchain, DAOs, Dapps, consensus, AIN tech don't hesitate and [subscribe](http://cyber.fund/cyberep) for updates newsletter.
+You can also [contribute](https://github.com/cyberFund/paper.cyber.fund)!
 There is [bounties](https://www.bountysource.com/teams/cyberfund/issues).

 # Abstract